 The Law on Energy Transition for Green Growth (Loi de Transition Énergétique pour la Croissance Verte, or LTECV), enacted in 2015, lays the foundations for the transformation our energy system must undergo in the medium term to become more virtuous.
 Our energy sources, currently dominated by fossil fuels, must evolve into a low-carbon, renewable, diversified energy mix from less geographically dependent sources.

 There are many diverse issues that must be addressed to meet those targets.
 That is why we have opted for a Research and Innovation strategy that covers a wide field of actions.
-A new IMPACTS 2025 Innovation Plan has been in operation since 2018, covering our transport and storage activities.
-It follows Teréga’s strategic route map, chiefly in respect of the two major challenges of energy transition and digital transformation.
+In 2018, we initiated the IMPACTS 2025 Innovation Plan, which defines the roadmap for our transport and storage activities over a 3-year period.
+This plan sets out the company’s strategic ambitions and defines priority objectives based on the energy and digital platforms.
+In 2021, the plan was revised to define the 2021-2023 targets.

-establish our position as an exemplary operator of gas infrastructures in the long term, as we continuously improve, particularly to safeguard operational performance, the integrity and energy efficiency of our systems, the safety of persons, the digitisation of our activities and protection of the environment;
+establish our position as an exemplary operator of gas infrastructures in the long term, as we continuously improve, particularly to safeguard operational performance, the integrity and energy efficiency of our systems, the safety of persons and operations, the digitisation of our activities and protection of the environment

 affirm our role as an accelerator of energy transition, through two areas: the adaptation of our infrastructures with the arrival of new gases (also known as green gases) and studying the synergies that exist between the different energy carriers and their infrastructures (multi-energy Smart Grids)